 9 Tips for a Better Blended Family Holiday

 Blended and stepfamilies have special needs during the holidays.
 Taking some time to talk with family members – discuss and plan holiday events will save you hours of upset children, relatives and an upset you!
-Since there are several family holidays coming up–Thanksgiving, Christmas, Hanukkah–I will use Thanksgiving as my primary example.
+Since there are several family holidays coming up–Thanksgiving, Christmas, Hanukkah–I will use Thanksgiving as my primary example for how to have a better blended family holiday.

 1. Scheduling Visitation